Frequently Asked Questions (FAQ)

 Can I use NHGIS for genealogy?
 Back to Top

-Sorry!
+Not really.
 NHGIS data are aggregate data, which means we have no information on specific people.
-There are no names or addresses on anything we have.
-Genealogists, unfortunately, will have to look elsewhere for this type of data.
-Resources such as www.ancestry.com or www.familysearch.org may be useful websites to visit.
+There are no names or addresses in anything we have.

 Do I need special statistical software like SPSS, SAS, or Stata to use NHGIS data?
 Back to Top